 Primary

-composite safety endpoint§:
+composite safety endpoint§

-*Patients in this study received Injectafer by IV push.1 14 patients randomized to Injectafer and 9 patients randomized to iron sucrose were withdrawn prior to receiving study drug.
+*Patients in this study received Injectafer by IV push.1 Fourteen patients randomized to Injectafer and 9 patients randomized to iron sucrose were withdrawn prior to receiving study drug.
 The efficacy analysis was performed on the modified intent-to-treat (mITT) population, which included all patients who received at least 1 dose of randomized treatment and had at least 1 post-baseline Hb assessment. §The safety analysis population comprised all participants who received a randomly assigned treatment dose.
-IIIncluded: all-cause death, nonfatal myocardial infarction, nonfatal stroke, unstable angina requiring hospitalization, chronic heart failure requiring hospitalization or medical intervention, cardiac arrhythmia, and hyper- or hypotensive events as defined per protocol.
+IIIncluded all-cause death, nonfatal myocardial infarction, nonfatal stroke, unstable angina requiring hospitalization, congestive heart failure requiring hospitalization or medical intervention, cardiac arrhythmia, and hyper- or hypotensive events as defined per protocol.

 TRIAL 2 (REPAIR-IDA): INJECTAFER VS IV IRON SUCROSE IN NDD-CKD

-Injectafer demonstrated hemoglobin (Hb) improvement
+Injectafer demonstrated hemoglobin (Hb) improvement1

 • Noninferiority of Injectafer compared with iron sucrose was demonstrated in patients with NDD-CKD1